zsimic/TopCoderAnts/README.md

 If it can't make progress after 2 full rotations (having tried every slice twice), it gives up and becomes a guard (goes back to nest and stays put there) to avoid consuming CPU cycles for nothing

-I've upload a video illustrating an ant exploring its board using this alhorithm [here](http://www.youtube.com/watch?v=GbUTx1at1XY).
+I've upload a video illustrating an ant exploring its board using this algorithm [here](http://www.youtube.com/watch?v=GbUTx1at1XY).
 The black cells are obstacles, while the gray ones are yet-unexplored.
 The moving blue cell is the ant, while green cells contain food.

 ## Going back to the nest